Density matrix quantum Monte Carlo: Results

-We also considered the application of DMQMC to ground-state calculations, where statistics are accumulated over a single $\beta$-loop after the ground state has been reached.
-A relatively modest simulation of a 6$\times$6 lattice using $6.5 \times 10^6$ psips gave a ground-state energy of $-0.67888(24)JN$ and a value of $\braket{\hat{M}^2}$ equal to $0.20985(7)$, where errors were obtained via a blocking analysis \cite{Flyvbjerg1989}.
-These values agree with exact results \cite{m2_note} of $-0.678872JN$ and $0.20983$ for the ground-state energy and staggered magnetization, respectively, to within statistical errors \cite{Schulz1996}.
+For ground-state calculations statistics are accumulated over a single $\beta$-loop after the ground state has been reached.
+A relatively modest simulation of a 6$\times$6 lattice using $6.5 \times 10^6$ psips gave a ground-state energy of $-0.67888(24)JN$ and a value of $\braket{\hat{M}^2}$ equal to $0.20985(7)$, where errors were obtained via a blocking analysis~\cite{Flyvbjerg1989}.
+These values agree with exact results~\cite{m2_note} of $-0.678872JN$ and $0.20983$ for the ground-state energy and staggered magnetization, respectively, to within statistical errors~\cite{Schulz1996}.
 Remarkably, despite the fact that $[\hat{M}^2,\hat{H}] \neq 0$, the statistical error in the value of $\braket{\hat{M}^2}$ was smaller than that of the energy.
 It was not necessary to reweight these results using Eq.~(\ref{bias_weights}) as the psip population was large enough to render such biases negligible.